STATUTES OF THE SOVEREIGN, KNIGHTLY AND NOBLE ORDER OF THE LION AND THE BLACK CROSS (OLBC)

 UNIFORM OF THE ORDER

-Approved this twenty-sixth day of January in the year of Our Lord two thousand and twelve and revised this seventh day of July in the year of Our Lord two thousand and twenty:
+Approved this twenty-sixth day of January in the year of Our Lord two thousand and twelve and revised this first day of May in the year of Our Lord two thousand and twenty-three:

 Prince-Abbot of San Luigi